“Turning” Life Into Art at My Alma Mater’s Gay Straight Alliance

 • Summary: "It's 2017.
 In an episode of manic despair, Paul, an unstable 23-year-old from New York, exaggerates his way into a luxury California rehab center as a scheme to find fame and recognition in The Golden State.
 Upon his arrival, he is forced to reckon with the state of his own mental health until he is compelled to run off the property, leaving his unsuspecting mother unaware of his whereabouts — and leaving himself to end up where he really belongs.
 In this messy, imperfect, and ultimately honest coming-of-age story, TURN shows its audience what it feels like to watch someone turn into somebody else — and what it takes for them to turn around and look at themselves in the mirror."

-• Author/Narrator: Paul Halley
+• Author: Paul Halley

-• Length: Approximately 90 minutes
+• Length: 1 hour, 26 minutes

 • Publisher: Spoken Foundry Studios